jessanros/raspberrypidashcam/README.md

 # Raspberry Pi Touchscreen Dashcam

 ### Description
 This project includes software that allows your Raspberry Pi touch with a touchscreen to serve as a dashcam in the background.
 The software will record and  place a red blinking button at the top corner of the screen.
 If pressed, the user can see what's being recorded.
-A semi transparent floating screen
+A semi transparent floating screen.

+The Raspberry Pi is capable of displaying GPS information, music, and SMS/Call notifications without the need of picking up your phone.
+All while recording the front of the car and keeping the videos for 30 days.

 Videos are saved as raw h264 files, and can be easily converted to .mp4/.mkv.
 Videos older than a given time period will be automatically deleted.